datopian/playbook/ops/README.md

     * Xero - with their company email address;

-3. **Welcome Call**: Send them an invitation for a Welcome Call within the next days.
+3. **Welcome Call Invitation**: Send them an invitation for a Welcome Call within the next days.
 If this before their start date make sure you check their availability for the call.

 4. **Welcome email:** Send them the welcome email to their new personal email and their Datopian email.